nihardabhi/todoListAPIs/README.md

 in this project we make users to register themself

-once user get register it will add there to do list
+once user get register it will add their to do list

 we use node.js to create backend server.